Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-Finding the leak sometimes becomes the most difficult part of this project.
+Finding the leak is sometimes the most difficult part of this project.
 Obviously some leaks are easier to find than others, such as a geyser that rips through the soil.
-In less obvious cases a homeowner may only notice a pressure loss at the end of a zone.
+In less obvious cases, a homeowner may only notice a pressure loss at the end of a zone.
 In this situation, turn on the leaking zone.
 Stand back and compare the spray height of each sprinkler head.
 If you see a loss in water pressure between two sprinkler heads, suspect a leak between these two heads.
 Go to the suspected area and look for overly saturated soil.

 Identify the pipe size before shopping for repair fittings.
 The person at the hardware store does not know what size pipe you have.
 Manufacturers print the pipe size on the side of the pipe.
 Unfortunately this is often hard to read when on older buried pipe.
-In this case, wrap a piece of string around the pipe and make a mark where the end meets.
+If this is the case, wrap a piece of string around the pipe and make a mark where the end meets.
 Go the hardware store and use the string to identify the pipe size.
 If you feel the need to gamble on pipe size, choose 3/4 inch.

 Saddle Repair Kit

 Irrigation repair technicians use a saddle repair kit to fix a cracked section of straight pipe, such as when someone punctures a sprinkler pipe with a shovel.
 The pieces in these kits hug pipe, not fittings; leaking fittings require a hard pipe repair.
 Some kits use a PVC saddle and cement, while others use a rubber gasket and metal clamps.